Szara-ManOfHonor/CDDA-Mods/README.md

 # Current update status
 Check issues for the most important details.
 Testing performed on experimental build 10076.

-Recent updates to the experimentals broke a LOT of things.
-Almost everything is working now, but due to the sheer number of mods and lack of time I haven't playtested everything.
-Hit me up with issues if you come across a bug.
+This spring is a very busy season for me, I'm probably not going to be doing many updates except for critical problems brought up in issues.
+If I have time I'l work on it, but when I'm woking 13 hours a day 7 days a week I probably won't be pushing many updates.
+So of course, hit me up with issues if you come across a bug.

 ZSFixed_Extended Buildings and Roadwarrior (madmax) are borked and will not load.
-Hopefully fixed soonish.
+Hopefully fixed eventually

 Touhou mod has had golems removed becasue they were broken.
 I'd like to fix and add them back in eventually.